wdvorkin/PrivateOpt/README.md

-# PrivateOpt: Home for Differentially Private Convex Optimization
+# PrivateOpt: Home for Differentially Private Convex Optimization using Stochastic Optimization

 This repository collects tutorials and case studies of differentially private convex optimization.
 The materials are based on the theory and applications from the following preprint: